Your assets give your community its identity, makes it stand out and helps create a sense of belonging for your community.

 - Eye-Catching App Icon Design: How To by Smashing Magazine

-For your Mobile App community you’ll need to choose 3 colours for your palette.
+For your community, you’ll need to choose 3 colours for your palette via the Branding section of the console.
 These colours will be used for:

 - Action button/highlight colour – used for buttons and other callouts